Chromatic aberrations of geometric Satake over the regular locus: Coulomb branches of pure supersymmetric gauge theories

-From the mathematical perspective, the idea that $S^1$-actions can be viewed as a deformation quantizations has been made precise by \cite{preygel, toen-icm}, and more recently in \cite{butson-i, butson-ii} (at least in characteristic zero).
-Although often not said explicitly, the idea has been a cornerstone of Hochschild homology.
+From the mathematical perspective, the idea that $S^1$-actions can be viewed as deformation quantizations has been made precise by \cite{preygel, toen-icm}, and more recently in \cite{butson-i, butson-ii}, at least in characteristic zero.
+Although often not said explicitly, the idea has been a cornerstone of the development of Hochschild homology and its relatives.
 (The reader can skip the following discussion, since it will not be necessary in the remainder of this section; we only include it for completeness.)